 Previous to his work as a writer and producer, Alanne was a Historical Content Supervisor for Steven Spielberg’s Survivors of the Shoah Visual History Foundation, now the USC Shoah Foundation Institute.
 Alanne is a recipient of the CableFax Showrunner Award and The Christopher Award.
 In 2018, Variety chose him as one of its Top 10 Global Creatives To Watch.

 Vice President, Development and Production

 A native of New Jersey, Ari Solomon graduated with honors from NYU’s prestigious Tisch School of the Arts.
 He worked for several years as a stage and screen actor in New York and Los Angeles.

 Before focusing on producing, Solomon also

 hosted Ari's Hollywood Update on Miami’s Y-100FM and co-hosted the long-running The Sam Simon Show with the legendary The Simpsons creator on Radio IO.

-A prolific social media strategist and writer on human rights, politics, and animal rights, Solomon has appeared widely on national television and radio to discuss a range of social justice issues, including appearances on CNN, Reuters TV, NPR, and HuffPost Live.
+A prolific writer on human rights, politics, and animal rights, Solomon has appeared widely on national television and radio to discuss a range of social justice issues, including appearances on CNN, Reuters TV, NPR, and HuffPost Live.
 Solomon hosts the wildly popular The VeganAri Show, recently awarded one of the top 25 vegan podcasts in the world.